Navigating going back to work after maternity leave has one of the hardest things I have had to do since having my little one.

 I would often hear comments from my friends about how teachers get so many holidays and days off.
 But let me tell you, they work for it.
 It’s just that they condense 12 months of work into 10 months.

 A usual day for me would mean arriving at work at 7:30 in the morning.
-Two days a week I would be at study hall providing extra help for students.
+Two days a week I would be in the study hall providing extra help for students.
 One day a week we had early morning meetings.
-And on the other two days a week I would go to the gym to workout.
+And on the other two days a week, I would go to the gym to workout.
 After school, for 4 months of the school year, I would be at practice volunteering with the school’s football teams until 6 pm.

 Without kids, the schedule worked for me.
 At least I thought it did.
 Or rather, I never really did give it much thought, just kept on doing it.

 Sound familiar?
 Mindlessly going through life without thinking about why you are doing something?
 Or if it’s what truly makes you happy?